 Honeyclients and malware analysis

 - Cuckoo Sandbox is not really a honeypot, but it’s a great sandbox for malware analysis.
-You can safely and programmatically execute possible malware samples, including binaries, Microsoft Office documents and emails within a Cuckoo VM and receive a full report on what code executed, what file / registry changes were made, and what network callbacks were observed.
-Pair it with VMCloak to automatically build sandbox VM’s that are harder for malware to fingerprint.
+You can safely and programmatically execute possible malware samples, including binaries, Microsoft Office documents and emails within a Cuckoo VM.
+You’ll receive a full report on what the code executed, what file / registry changes were made, and what network callbacks were observed.
+Pair it with VMCloak to automatically build sandbox VMs that are harder for malware to fingerprint.

 - Honeydrive is a GNU/Linux distribution that comes pre-installed with a lot of active defence capabilities.
 Consider it the anti-Kali.